-Keller became the commander of the 519th Military Police Battalion "Vipers" and the Fort Polk Director of Emergency Services Aug.
-16. Keller said balancing the DES role with the battalion commander role has its challenges.
+Keller became the commander of the 519th Military Police Battalion "Vipers" and the Fort Polk Director of Emergency Services Keller said balancing the DES role with the battalion commander role has its challenges.
 "I am definitely leveraging my civilian teammates to provide that continuity of effort," he said.
-"They are the resident experts and have the historical knowledge about the installation and can help me with the overall mission, both for the fire, police and those who live and or work on Fort Polk.
+"They are the resident experts and have the historical knowledge about the installation and can help me with the overall mission, both for the fire, police and those who live and or work on Fort Polk. emergency service piece as well as the military/combat piece.